 The costs are €3.500 (excl.
 VAT) per participant.
 Included are six trainingdays, extensive course materials, project support during the training days, refreshments and daily lunches.
 Also within 1 year, 4x free participation in the Six Sigma User Group.
 Not included are the costs for the theory examination, other project supervision and Green Belt certification.

-If you wish to take the exam during the three scheduled exam days in 2017, the costs for the theoretical Green Belt exam is €350,- (excl.
+If you wish to take the exam during the three scheduled exam days, the costs for the theoretical Green Belt exam is €350,- (excl.
 VAT) per participant.
 If you want to take the exame at another time the costs are €500,- per participant.

 4 february, 5 february, 11 march, 12 march, 8 april & 9 april